Bacilli: Ambiguity

 Several related concepts make use of similar words, and the ambiguity can create considerable confusion.
 The term "Bacillus" (capitalized and italicized) is also the name of a genus (Bacillus anthracis) that, among many other genera, falls within the class Bacilli.

-The word "bacillus" (or its plural "bacilli", with a small b) is also a generic term to describe the morphology of any rod-shaped bacterium.
+The word "bacillus" (or its plural "bacilli") with a lowercase b is also a generic term to describe the morphology of any rod-shaped bacterium.
 This general term does not mean that the subject is a member of class Bacilli or genus Bacillus.
 Thus, it does not necessarily imply a similar group of characteristics.
 Not all members of class Bacilli are rod-shaped (Staphylococcus is spherical), and many other rod-shaped bacteria that do not fall within that class exist (e.g., Clostridium is rod-shaped but very different taxonomically).
 Moreover, the general term "bacillus" does not necessarily indicate the Gram-positive staining common to class Bacilli.
 For example, E. coli is a rod-shaped bacterium that can be described as "a bacillus", but it stains Gram-negative and does not belong to the genus Bacillus or the class Bacilli.
 Some microbiologists have forsaken the general "bacillus" term because of the confusion it can create.